-Cashews have a higher percentage of minerals than almonds.
+Cashews have a higher percentage of the minerals magnesium, phosphorus and iron.
+Almonds had more potassium and calcium.
 Let’s take a closer look at some of these minerals and how they benefit health.

 Magnesium helps keep blood pressure levels stable and balanced.
 Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 8.

 Magnesium helps control the following:

 In the heart and muscles, magnesium competes with calcium to help the muscles relax after contracting.
 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat 9.